Constraining the Thin Disc Initial Mass Function using Galactic Classical Cepheids

-Several other studies have derived the IMF using field stars, here it is mandatory to mention the classical work of \cite{Scalo1986} who derived a slope of $\alpha=2.7$ for $M> 1M_\odot$.
-To compare them with our results one has to keep in mind that the complexity grows due to the different ingredients assumed in each case.
-Critical parameters such as the SFH, the mass-luminosity relation, the age of the disc, the accuracy in stellar distances, the stellar evolutionary models or the corrections due to multiple systems, among others, play a significant role.\cite{KTG93}, one of the most referenced work, derived a slope of $ \alpha= 2.7 \pm 0.4$ applying explicitly a correction for the unresolved multiple stellar systems mostly for late-type stars .
-The effects of the unresolved multiple systems on the derivation of the IMF are also discussed in \cite{Sagar1991}, \citealt{Kroupa2003} and for the high masses in \cite{Weidner2009}.
+Several other studies have derived the IMF using field stars.
+We should mention the classical work of \cite{Scalo1986} who derived a slope of $\alpha=2.7$ for $M> 1M_\odot$.
+To compare studies with our results one has to keep in mind that the complexity grows owing to the different ingredients assumed in each case.
+Critical parameters such as the SFH, the mass-luminosity relation, the age of the disc, the accuracy in stellar distances, the stellar evolutionary models, or the corrections owing to multiple systems, among others, play a significant role. \cite{KTG93}, one of the most referenced works, derived a slope of $ \alpha= 2.7 \pm 0.4$ explicitly applying a correction for the unresolved multiple stellar systems mostly for late-type stars.
+The effects of the unresolved multiple systems on the derivation of the IMF are also discussed in \cite{Sagar1991}, \citealt{Kroupa2003} and, for the high masses, in \cite{Weidner2009}.
 We want to emphasize that the binary treatment performed here (see Sect.
-2.1 and 2.2) allows us to specifically take into account the angular resolution of the catalogues used, thus the treatment of the unresolved systems is rigorous and its effects are implicitly accounted for.
-More in favour of our IMF at intermediate masses is its consistency with the observed stellar density at Sun position and with the Galactic rotation curve of \cite{Caldwell1981}, all fitted inside BGM in a consistent scenario incorporating dynamical constraints (see Sect. \ref{mv}).
+2.1 and 2.2) enables us to specifically take into account the angular resolution of the catalogues used, thus the treatment of the unresolved systems is rigorous and its effects are implicitly accounted for.
+More in favour of our IMF at intermediate masses is its consistency with the observed stellar density at Sun position and with the Galactic rotation curve of \cite{Caldwell1981}, all fitted inside the BGM in a consistent scenario that incorporates dynamical constraints (see Sect. \ref{mv}).

-To finalize, a citation to the recent work of \cite{Rybizki2015} is mandatory.
-These authors, using also a population synthesis model as a tool for the derivation of the IMF, obtained a slope of $\alpha=3.02$ for supersolar masses, only slightly flatter than our value.
-The strength of their method is their combined use of N-body simulations, Galaxia code (based on BGM as default, see \citealt{Sharma2011}) and MCMC techniques to explore the full parameter space.
-To conclude, the \cite{Haywood1997}, \cite{Rybizki2015} and the present work point towards a slope of the field stars IMF of about $\alpha \approx 3$ at intermediate masses.
+To finalize, we cite the recent work of \cite{Rybizki2015}.
+These authors, also using a population synthesis model as a tool for the derivation of the IMF, obtained a slope of $\alpha=3.02$ for supersolar masses, which is only slightly flatter than our value.
+The strength of their method is their combined use of N-body simulations, Galaxia code (based on BGM as default, see \citealt{Sharma2011}), and Markov chain Monte Carlo techniques to explore the full parameter space.
+To conclude, \cite{Haywood1997}, \cite{Rybizki2015} and the present work point towards a slope of the field stars IMF of about $\alpha \approx 3$ at intermediate masses.